JuliaDynamics/NetworkDynamics.jl/docs/src/SDEVertex.md

 ```@example SDEVertex
 function fluctuation!(dx, x, e_s, e_d, p, t)
     dx[1] = 0.0
-    dx[2] = 0.1
+    dx[2] = 0.05
 end
 nothing # hide
 ```

-Now we can construct the dynamics of the second layer by using `NetworkDynamics`.
+Now we can construct the dynamics of the second layer by using `network_dynamics()`.
 Since the graph structure of the stochastic layer has no edges we can take the edge function of the deterministic case as a placeholder.

 ```@example SDEVertex
 fluctuation_vertex = ODEVertex(f! = fluctuation!, dim = 2)